 Location: 504 Kerikeri Road, Kerikeri.

 7. See the Famous Toilets of Kawakawa – FREE

-Location: Gillies Street, Kawakawa town centre.
+Location: 62 Gillies Street (State Highway 1), Kawakawa town centre.

 8. Admire the Giants of Puketi Forest – FREE

 Be awed by some of the largest trees in New Zealand on the walking trails of the Puketi Forest.
 A popular option is the Manginangina Kauri Walk, a 15-minute boardwalk loop that showcases enormous kauri trees.
-Alternatively, the Puketi Nature Trail is a similar walk taking about an hour to complete.
-For something longer, try the Pirau Ridge Track, which is a 4-hour walk.
+Alternatively, the Puketi Nature Trail is a similar walk that takes about an hour to complete.
+For something longer, try the Pirau Ridge Track, which is a 4-hour hike.
 These walks are suitable for kids, which we also recommend in the 10 Things to Do in the Bay of Islands with Kids.